COVID-19 Related Leave and Pay Programs

 CSU Chancellor White has granted up to 256 hours of paid administrative leave (CPAL) to eligible employees for whom telecommuting is not operationally feasible and are unable to work for qualifying COVID-19 related reasons.
 Employees should work with their manager/appropriate administrator to request CPAL.
 Managers/appropriate administrators, please contact Human Resources with questions.

-Temporary Leave Program - TLP
+Temporary Paid Leave Program (TPL)

 Families First Coronavirus Response Act - FFCRA